dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Batch processing that is present in the orchestrate code above has to be used as the foundation for the instance metadata in hyper-scaling test cases.

+The Code Block1b is commented out as it uses the response/reservation code that cannot accommodate hyer-scaling.
 ```
     ###### New SG Sweep code: This is a patch to troubleshoot hyper-scaling (512 processes) issues with security_group_ids being
     ###### blank.
 This only occurs at higher parallel processes.